CalmDownVal/signal/readme.md

 slight learning curve, but here's why it might be worth it:

 - ✅ does not rely on class inheritance or mixins
-- ✅ recognizes and awaits async handlers
+- ✅ recognizes and awaits Promises (async handlers)
-- ✅ avoids event name strings, making TypeScript integration easier
+- ✅ avoids event name strings, making TypeScript integration effortless
 - ✅ smoothly integrates with standard event emitter APIs
 - ✅ comes bundled with TypeScript declarations
 - ✅ tiny (<2 kB) and without any dependencies